FREQUENTLY ASKED QUESTIONS

 What nuts do you use in your cookies?

-We use pecans, almonds and macadamias.
+We use pecans, almonds, hazelnut and macadamias.
 We also use peanuts, which are not nuts, but part of the legume family.
 Some people have allergies in both these food groups, but being allergic to nuts does not necessarily mean being allergic to peanuts (legumes), and vice versa.

 Which flavours have nuts in them?